financefileconverter/financefileconverter/README.md

 ## Why FinanceFileConverter exists

 Financial files come in dozens of formats, and most software tools only support a few of them.
-Accountants and business owners spend hours reformatting, cleaning, and restructuring messy exports — but they shouldn’t have to.
+Accountants and business owners spend hours reformatting, cleaning, and restructuring messy exports, but they should not have to.

 FinanceFileConverter solves this by offering a complete suite of converters that: